msquare-2/msquare-2/README.md

 ### Hi there 👋, I'm **Mustafa** from India
 #### Pursuing Software engineer, Web Developer & community ninja
 I'm a software engineering student who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies  I enjoy working with include Python, java, Reactjs, CSS.
+Some technologies  I enjoy working which include Python, java, Reactjs, CSS.
 I recently have developed my interest in embedding 3D objects into websites.

 Skills: Python/ Java / REACT / JS / HTML / CSS